 Joining us for our post-film discussion is Richard D. Walter, PhD, curator of united states/canada for the Musical Instrument Museum.

-Richard Walter was born and raised in Elkhart, Indiana, recognized as “the band instrument capital of the world” for its woodwind and brasswind manufacturing through much of the twentieth century.
-He earned his bachelor’s degree in anthropology and archaeology from Washington & Lee University and his master’s and PhD degrees in ethnomusicology and folklore from Indiana University.
-Owning and operating The Ruse coffeehouse showed Walter the value of sharing live music with the local community, while working on digital audio preservation at Indiana University’s Archives of Traditional Music exposed him to the full history of recorded sound technologies as well as to ethnographic field recordings collected from around the world.
-A variety of teaching positions at both Butler University and Indiana University encouraged him to adopt new strategies for communicating the value of art and music in peoples’ lives.
+Richard Walter earned his bachelor’s degree in anthropology and archaeology from Washington & Lee University and his master’s and PhD degrees in ethnomusicology and folklore from Indiana University.
+Throughout his career, he has witnessed the value of sharing live music with local communities, gained knowledge of historical recording technologies at audio archives, and conducted fieldwork across the United States.
+A variety of teaching positions encouraged him to adopt new strategies for communicating the value of art and music in peoples’ lives.